beyondstorage/specs/rfcs/47-better-error-handing.md

 But we can do more: let users handle error gracefully.
 The following can be done:
 - Help users quickly identify errors:
   - Ad-hoc string error can not be identified, so we should ban them.
   - If we have too many levels, the users may use too general or too specific errors.
 We should provide proper granularity.
+The proposal's granularity can be described as:
+    - Top-level errors decide which component the errors belong to.
+    - Wrapped errors are specific.
+There isn't a more specific error type.
+    - If some wrapped errors can be grouped together, their `Unwrap` will return a sentinel error representing the category.
 - Provide a unified user experience: define an abstract layer of errors for the users, free them of the tedium of handling similar errors from multiple SDKs.

 ## Compatibility